AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/task-information/work-effort.md

  </tbody>
 </table>

-## How Workfront calculates Planned Hours based on Work Effort
+## How Workfront calculates Planned Hours based on Work Effort {#how-workfront-calculates-planned-hours-based-on-work-effort}

 When you enable the Use Work Effort to automatically calculate task Planned Hours setting on a project, Workfront calculates the number of Planned Hours for a task with a Simple Duration&nbsp;Type using the following formula: